|Search||Chronology||Locations||Aircraft||Vessels||Missing In Action (MIA)|

 The documentary follows the two month expedition of members of the Cousteau team, headed by his son Philippe to Truk Lagoon in 1969.
 The group did not travel on their famed Callipso, instead opting to work with Trukesse dive operator Captain Sequo, familiar with the water.
 Later, they were joined by Jacques himself, who arrived by plane.
 The film begins with WWII footage of the Japanese on Truk: building defenses, unloading ships and USN color footage, including some from Hailstone that resulted in dozens of ships sunk and the airfields and surrounding islands smoldering.

-The film begins on the island of Dublon with Uman in the background, exploring the rusting relics of the Japanese occupation, like the 127mm gun emplaced on the island, or bomb craters that have since become breeding pools for mud skippers.
+The film begins on Dublon Island with Uman Island in the distance, with the team exploring the rusting relics of the Japanese occupation, including a Japanese 127mm Anti-Aircraft gun and bomb craters that have since become breeding pools for mud skippers.
 One of the observations Cousteau makes is how the Lagoon is devoid of large fish and sea life that usually dwell in shipwrecks.
 The scars of war as still fresh, and even in the late 1960's large fish had been driven away by use of wartime explosives for fishing.
 As Cousteau says "For generations to come, the living to carry the burden."

 The footage that recorded is breath taking and mesmerizing.
 Their preservation is remarkable and the team discovers sea life and many haunting reminders of the men who perished on these wrecks - including fabric items like a sailors hat, shoe, folded blankets and skeletal remains.
 As Cousteau explains, shipwreck are mysteries to us, we seek the story behind them.